STYJ/simontan.dev/posts/a-journey-of-self-discovery.md

 - Applications of ZKP (applied cryptography)
 - Fully decentralised insurance (blockchain)

+# Facts that I know are true
+- I prefer talking to humans than machines but machines are really cool too.
+- I prefer to create a system where it can generate me 200k / yr with minimal effort than 1 mil a yr at the expense of my family and health.
+- I enjoy helping people.

 # Reminder to self
+- Don't think so much, just do but only do it because you're **genuinely** interested in it.
 - Find what works for you.
-- Avoid comparing yourself to others (and your past self).
+- Avoid comparing yourself to others (and even your past self).
-- Good things will come to those who wait.
+- Good things will come to those who are patient.
-- Do something because because you're genuinely interested in it.
+- Be useful, kind and generous to others.
 - It's okay to take as much time as you need to figure out what you want to do.
 Don't agree too quickly.
 Once you've made a decision, stick to it.